onenetwork/onechain-back-verify/README.md

 ## Docker image

-If you have docker insatlled, you can pull it from here: https://hub.docker.com/r/onenetwork/onechain-back-verify/
+If you have docker installed, you can pull it from here: https://hub.docker.com/r/onenetwork/onechain-back-verify/

 ## Setup